notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 Go ahead and make a `src/bin/seed.rs` rust file.

 We're adding this file to the `bin` directory, so we'll have to make some adjustments to `Cargo.toml` to alert Cargo that we have another bin.
-This will mean that we need to be a little more verbose when compiling/running.
+The consequence of this is we need to be a little more verbose when compiling/running.
 Instead of `cargo run` or `cargo build`, we'll be typing `cargo run --bin seed` or `cargo run --bin main`.
 The last argument being passed in is the name of the `bin` that we want to run or build.
 I'm arbitrarily naming them `seed` and `main`, but you'll see we can name these whatever we want.